LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The first block to be implemented is Clock and Reset

 ### Clock and Reset Implementation
-The Clock and Reset block has the following input, output, and control signals:
+The Clock and Reset Block has the following output signals:
 - CLK – clock signal that ensures synchronism in the operation of the computer
 - CLR – reset signal that initializes the Program Counter to zero